-So, I made the switch from art classes to computer science classes (BIG SWITCH), now I hope to someday
+So, I made the switch from art classes to computer science classes.
+Where now I hope to someday

-become a professional programmer and software engineer.
+become a professional programmer and software developer/engineer.
 I am planning on using

-as a medium is one of the best way to reach as many people as possible.
+as a medium is one of the best ways to reach as many people as possible.
 With technology the possibilities are truly endless,

-I, like most come from the ground up.
-I was built on the sweat and tears of my labor and it has carried me here, to this moment, to academia.
-Where I am learning to do new things; like building this web page for instance.
-Most importantly, I am learning that to make the world a better place it takes a team effort.
-No one person, no matter how hard they may try, has the answers.
-But as a team working together, the possible solutions become almost endless.
+Like many before me, I am starting from the ground up.
+My success is built on the sweat and tears of my labor and hard work.
+My ambition and determination have carried me to this moment, to academia, and to want more for myself.
+I am now learning to do new and wondrous things; like building this web page for instance.
+Or learning about algorithms and how to use them, or how to implement data structures to simplify and abstract away complexity of certain tasks.
+Most importantly though, I am learning that to make the world a better place takes a team effort.
+No one person, no matter how hard they may try, has all the answers.
+But as a team working together, the possible solutions and ideas become almost endless.

 Over 15 years of House Painting and General Property Maintenance experience.
 I've worked for various employers and companies over the years, all of which helped in building my current skill-set and experience.
 Big take away is there is usually more than one way to get the same job done.
-I also maintained my own painting business for around three years; ‘All About Painting’.
-A very valuable life experience is what that was.
-Also I have done a fair share of plumbing and light carpentry work.
-The one thing I can say is it doesn’t matter what path you decide to take in life, if you are going to succeed and be truly great at what you do, it is going to take a lot of hard work and dedication to achieve.
-Nothing good in life comes easy, nothing….
+I also maintained my own painting business for three years; ‘All About Painting’.
+A very valuable life experience.
+Also I have done a fair share of plumbing and carpentry work.
+The one thing I can say is, it doesn’t matter what path you decide to take in life, if you are going to succeed and be truly great at what you do, it is going to take a lot of hard work and dedication to achieve.
+Nothing good in life comes easy, nothing...

-....and to that; these Skill Bars reflect the hard work I have put into becoming good at certain things, some things better than others.
-I will be updating this section to reflect my new skills as I begin to further my education in the computer sciences.
-With that I hope to add more skills to this list as well.
+...and to that, these Skill Bars reflect the hard work I have put into becoming good at certain things.
+I will be updating this section to reflect my new skills as I begin to further my education in the Computer Sciences.
 So keep checking back!
-I truly believe the best way to learn anything in life is by rolling up your sleeves and digging in, whether it be digging in dirt or debugging dirty code, the only way to learn is to do!
+This list of skills will be growing and changing as I do.
+I truly believe the best way to learn anything in life is by rolling up your sleeves and digging in.
+Whether it be digging in the dirt or debugging dirty code, the only way to learn is to do!

 Building Business and event webpages.
 Helping customers starting with a free consultation and then taking them through every step as we put together requirements that bring to life the visions and ideas that make them unique and different.
 Using this as a launchpad we build up a brand on their new site using cutting edge frameworks and lightening fast CMS platforms I am able to achieve quick and responsive results in less time and money than it may take from a bigger less personal Web page marketing company.
 Using this and the new skills I've recently learned in school I decided to build a business model that was both doable and something I feel is greatly in demand.
 With this I welcome you to my new business landing page HighREZ Design Studioz.

 Most of my early adult hood and late teens was spent doing work that required a bit of physical dexterity.
-Everything from cleaning and installing big oil furnaces to weeding gardens, if there was something that needed a fixing or required attention then I was there doing the job.
-I loved the fact that I could get payed to help people do the things That I loved doing.
+Everything from cleaning and installing big oil furnaces to weeding gardens and planting shrubbery.
+If there was something that needed to be fixed or required attention then I was there doing the job.
+I loved the fact that I could get payed to help people do the things that most people would not want to do.
 This was especially true of house painting.
-I painted houses more than anything else, even starting my own business for a short few years.
-As well during the winter months when the painting got slow, I was able to get work for a master plumber where we would winterize homes and install gas furnaces and rough in new plumbing that would be needed.
-Everything from measuring out the pipe and cleaning and fluxing for solder to testing the whole plumbing and heating systems.
-It was all great experience and was really preparing me for a strong discipline within an academic setting.
+I painted houses more than anything else, even started my own business for a few years.
+During winter months when the painting got slow, I was able to get work for a Plumber where we would winterize homes and install gas furnaces as well as install bathroom and kitchen plumbing fixtures including any new plumbing that would be needed.
+We did everything from measuring and treading pipe, to cleaning, fluxing, soldering, all the way up to final testing that would be done on the plumbing and heating systems.
+It was all great experience and has really prepared me to apply a strong discipline within my academics.

-During the early days I started out working just like anybody really.
-I Had a couple jobs at the local mall where I was able to start gaining experience in various work-related tasks and more importantly, I was able to gain experience in interacting with people.
+During the early years I started out working just like most average people did.
+I Had a couple jobs at the local mall where I was able to start gaining experience in various work-related tasks and more importantly, I was able to gain experience with interacting with people.
 I worked at hotdog stands and retail stores as well as supermarkets and hardware stores.
-My early experience was all over and I am very grateful for it now, looking back at the lessons in retrospect everything that’s ever happened to me has brought me to now, a place where I can start working towards a greater good that helps humanity as a whole.
+My early experience was all across the board and I am very grateful for it now.
+Looking back at the lessons I learned, only now in retrospect is it clear that everything that has ever happened to me has brought me to this point now.
+And regardless of the mistakes made, I can honestly say I am grateful for it all as even in the mistakes were valuable lessons learned that can never be taken from me.
+My experience is diverse and unique and has built in mne character and strength.
+It is now, that I can finally see the bigger picture and start working towards a greater good bigger then myself, a greater good that ultimately helps everyone around me and possibly even humanity as a whole.

 I am very excited to announce that I have been given an amazing opportunity to pursue my advanced degree in the field of Computer Science at the University of Massachusetts in Boston, MA.
-I look forward to moving out to Boston and having the chance to be surrounded by an amazing city filled with opportunity.
-There will be far more internships available pertaining to my field of study.
-I plan to work hard and use every opportunity available to grow and learn in hopes of one day achieving my dream of becoming a strong and employable software developer/engineer.
+I am now living in Boston, surrounded by an amazing city filled with opportunity.
+There are far more internships and tech companies available in Boston and I plan on securing some experience in a professional setting before I finish my degree.
+I plan to work hard and use every chance available to grow and learn.
+This chapter of my life will be a key component in my coming success and the bedrock I build the rest of my future on.
+There is only one goal for me now, and that is to achieve my dream of becoming an experienced and working software engineer.

-Having chosen the Computer Science option in the CIS degree program I have gained a much deeper and broader understanding of the way computer systems work and function.
+Having chosen the Computer Science path in the CIS degree program I have gained a much deeper and broader understanding of the way computer systems work and function.
 There was heavy emphasis on mathematics and the curriculum was designed to prepare students to move on to a baccalaureate institution for further study.
-Being in the beginning classes I still have a lot of classes to go before I can graduate.
-The plan is a 2021 graduation, and I will be applying to transfer to another institution very soon.

-I will be transferring in the Fall 2021 to the University of Massachusetts Boston to finish up my studies and work towards receiving my BS in Computer Science.
+I will be transferring in the Fall 2021 to the University of Massachusetts Boston to finish up my studies and work towards receiving my Bachelor in Science in Computer Science.
 I am proud of my choice ultimately as it was the one that fit my budget.
-I was also accepted into some other amazing schools such as Rensselaer Polytechnic Institute, Worcester Polytechnic Institute, and even the Wentworth Institute of Technology.
-Though these schools would of been amazing to attend there was unfortunately too much unmet financial needs that I was not able to overcome.
-But as they say, it's not the school that makes the man, its the man that makes the school.
-So here I come UMass Boston, I hope you are ready for me!!!!
+I am proud to say that I was accepted into some pretty amazing schools such as Rensselaer Polytechnic Institute, Worcester Polytechnic Institute, Wentworth Institute of Technology, to name a few.
+Though these schools would of been amazing to attend I unfortunately would of had too much unmet financial obligations.
+But as I like to say, it's not the school that makes the man, its the man that makes the school.
+So here I come UMass Boston, ready to learn and be that Beacon!

 I was beyond honored and humbled to have been chosen as the award recipient for the 2021 Program award in the Computer Information Systems discipline.
 I have always had a fondness for computers and how they worked and even would spend my allowance money as a kid on books ranging from hardware repair to programming topics like c++.
 Now to be fully emerged within the field feels like I have truly found my way home.
 Computation and problem solving is just a built-in function of my brain for which now I have the skills to transfer this into working programs for computers!
 This truly is one of my life's biggest Joys, and to get recognition for all the hard work feels nothing short of amazing.